philanderson888/course-notes/web/javascript.md

 The function only runs once and returns a function.
 Calling add() does not run the closure again, just the part which returns, which accesses the private variable (does not reset it)

-See index.htm#javascript-closure Javascript Closures for a working example
+See https://gifted-haibt-065acd.netlify.app/#javascript-closures and https://codepen.io/philanderson888/pen/QJNwGN for a working example.

 Javascript closures are inner functions which have access to the